Lake Mead's rise levels off after 5-month climb -- 34% full as an incredible water year nears its end

 LAS VEGAS (KLAS) — Leveling off after steady increases since early April, Lake Mead appears to have reached its peak for the year — more than 22 feet above last year.

-That remarkable climb marks the end of a dizzying year and a half that brought us a body in a barrel, a speedboat sticking out of the lake bottom and at least 23 deaths just this year.
+That remarkable climb marks the end of a dizzying year and a half that brought us a body in a barrel, a speedboat sticking out of the lake bottom and at least 23 deaths just this year alone.

 Recent fluctuations in releases from Hoover Dam have all been within normal ranges, according to Reclamation spokesman Doug Hendrix.